 Appellate Advocacy with a Strategic Approach

-Corrie Gallien brings a meticulous and strategic focus to appellate advocacy.
-With extensive experience in legal research, brief writing, and oral argument, she partners with clients and fellow attorneys to navigate the complexities of the appellate process.
-Corrie’s work is grounded in clarity, precision, and a commitment to preserving and advancing her clients’ rights on appeal.
+Corrie Gallien brings an appellate-trained, strategic perspective to advocacy at every stage of litigation.
+With extensive experience in legal research, brief writing, and oral argument, she works with clients and fellow attorneys to navigate the appellate process with clarity and precision.
+Her appellate practice emphasizes careful issue identification, disciplined analysis, and record preservation—protecting rights and strengthening outcomes on review.

-Attorney Corrie Gallien is actively pursuing accreditation to offer Continuing Legal Education (CLE) programs, aiming to assist her colleagues in meeting their mandatory education requirements.
-This initiative reflects her commitment to the professional development of fellow attorneys and her dedication to upholding the standards of the legal profession.
+Corrie Gallien is actively pursuing accreditation to offer Continuing Legal Education (CLE) programming focused on litigation strategy, appellate insight, and legal writing.
+This work reflects her commitment to professional excellence, thoughtful advocacy, and the ongoing development of the legal community.